NakamotoInstitute/nakamotoinstitute.org/server/content/library/gradually-then-suddenly/content/bitcoin-is-a-rally-cry.md

 <figure>
   <blockquote>
-    <p>There's an infinite amount of cash at the Federal Reserve.</p>
+    <p>There’s an infinite amount of cash at the Federal Reserve.</p>
   </blockquote>
   <figcaption>Neel Kashkari, president, Federal Reserve Bank of Minneapolis, March 2020<sup><a id="ref80" href="#fn80">[80]</a></sup></figcaption>
 </figure>

 <figure>
   <blockquote>
-    <p>To lend to a bank, we simply use the computer to mark up the size of the account they have with the Fed, [...] it's much more akin to printing money than it is borrowing.</p>
+    <p>To lend to a bank, we simply use the computer to mark up the size of the account they have with the Fed, […] it’s much more akin to printing money than it is borrowing.</p>
   </blockquote>
   <figcaption>Ben Bernanke, former chair, US Federal Reserve, March 2009<sup><a id="ref81" href="#fn81">[81]</a></sup></figcaption>
 </figure>